DO NOT DELETE THIS SECTION

 • Explain how melting points are influenced by the size and shape of molecules.

-• Describe how the melting point can be used to dr aw conclusions about the purity of a sample.
+• Describe how the melting point can be used to conclude the purity of a sample.

 • Define eutectic temperature and explain how the percent composition of a mixture of solids can be determined using melting point data.

-• Apply how the properties of a molecule affect melting point to predict the greater melting range between tetracosane and 1- tetradecanol.
+• Apply how the properties of a molecule affect the melting point to predict the greater melting range between tetracosane and 1-tetradecanol.

 • Determine the melting point of tetracosane and 1-tetradecanol.